youralien/youralien.github.io/_posts/2019-05-25-install-cerebro.md

     alt="Steps for trusting Northwestern as a developer so that you have access to the app">
 </a>

-# 2. Trust Northwestern University as a Developer
+# 2. Trust Northwestern University Developer Profile
 After installing the app, you will need to trust the Northwestern University Developer profile.

 1. Go to Settings